Toyin Abraham: Career

 Abraham started acting in 2003 when Nigerian actress Bukky Wright came to Ibadan to shoot a movie.
-Abraham has made, directed, and starred in several Nigerian films including Alani Baba Labake and Ebimi ni.
-During the 2013 Best of Nollywood Awards, Toyin Abraham was nominated for Best Supporting Actress in a Yoruba Film titled Ebimi ni, alongside Joke Muyiwa, who was nominated for Best Lead Actress in a Yoruba film titled Ayitale.
+Abraham has made, directed, and starred in several Nigerian films including Alani Baba Labake, Ijakumo: The Born Again Stripper and Ebimi ni.
+During the 2013 Best of Nollywood Awards, Abraham was nominated for Best Supporting Actress in a Yoruba film titled Ebimi ni, alongside Joke Muyiwa, who was nominated for Best Lead Actress in a Yoruba film titled Ayitale.
 Abraham also starred in the movie, Black Val.
 Martini Animashaun, the CEO of Tinimash Entertainment, created and managed her reality show titled, Keeping Up With Toyin Aimakhu.

 In 2020, Abraham was made the ambassador for Revolution Plus Properties, a Lagos-based property outfit.

+Abraham also owns Toyin Abraham Productions.